oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/introduction/introduction.md

 ### Prerequisites

-* An Oracle Free Tier or Paid Cloud Account.
+* An Oracle Free Tier or Paid Cloud Account
-* A Chrome browser.
+* A Chrome browser

 ## Learn More